Skip to content

 Member configs team/members/<member>/

-Agents update the team submodule at the start of every board scan cycle (git submodule update --remote team) to stay current with team configuration changes.
+Agents update the team content at the start of every board scan cycle (git pull --ff-only in team/) to stay current with team configuration changes.

 Multi-project agents

-An agent assigned multiple projects has multiple submodules under projects/:
+An agent assigned multiple projects has multiple git worktrees under projects/:

 projects/

 Work routing is handled by issue labels in the team repo (label per project).
-The agent reads the label and cds to the right submodule.
+The agent reads the label and cds to the right project.

 The .botminter.workspace marker